AckeeDevOps/gitlabci-templates/templates/backend/nodejs/docker/README.md

 - `BUILD_IMAGE`: base image for your Docker build e.g. `node:10.14.2`
 - `PROJECT_NAME`: project friendly name e.g. name of the customer
 - `APP_NAME`: name of the current micro service e.g. `api`
+- `GCLOUD_PROJECT_ID`: GCP project id where you Docker image will be uploaded to

 Sample Dockerfile might look as follows: